-If you’ve ever been in a fun house, you know what it feels like to walk through a room that is unbalanced.
+If you’ve ever been to a funhouse, you know what it feels like to walk through a room that is unbalanced.
 But many times in home decorating, design balance is something that is an afterthought.
 After all, unless you’ve got serious foundation problems, I doubt your floors feel anything like those in a funhouse.

 In fact, balance in a room is as much about emotion as it is about good design.
 Good design balance gives off feelings of stability and wellness.
 More specifically, balance is a part of the design that invokes a feeling of wellness in a room.
 Nothing feels weird, lopsided or unstable.

-Don’t set up an obstacle path with your furnishings and don’t cram a room too full of small decor objects.
+- Less is best: Don’t set up an obstacle path with your furnishings and don’t cram a room too full of small decorative objects.
 A room needs “breathing space.”
-(FYI - the most common mistake amateurs make is to add in too much small decor.)
+(FYI: The most common mistake amateurs make is to add in too much small décor.)

-Don’t make one side of the room color heavy or only use a color only once in a room.
+- Spread the wealth: Don’t make one side of the room color heavy or only use one color for the whole room.
 Choose two to three main colors for your room palette, and then be sure to spread these colors throughout your space.
 This will carry the eye throughout the room and keep things interesting.